phi5ic/MCAML/README.md

 # Weather Data Analysis and Temperature Prediction

+Note: This is a proof of concept please refer to the potential improvements sections to make it suitable to other datasets as well.
+Thanks 😊

 This repository contains a Python script (`script.py`) that performs weather data analysis and predicts the next day's maximum temperature.
 It utilizes the pandas library for data manipulation, matplotlib for visualization, and scikit-learn for building a linear regression model.